- Review upgrade considerations first, then Upgrade guide and this FAQ page to understand the upgrade process.

 How should verify NAM installation after upgrade?

 These are main points for verification:

-- if you can log-in to NAM server (via NAM console) using built-in SSO mechanism
+- if you can log in to the NAM server (via NAM console) using built-in SSO mechanism

 - if your essential DMI reports work properly

 - if you are getting all the alarms you need